-for some $c(\cdot)$ independent of system size and polynomially growing. \end{thm}
+for some $c(\cdot)$ independent of system size and polynomially growing. \end{theorem}

-\begin{obs} It is known \cite{martinelli-2d,Lubetzky-Sly} that the Ising model on $\Z^2$ or $(\Z/n\Z)^2$ has a system size independent Log Sobolev constant for high temperatures (when the inverse temperature $\beta$ is lower than the critical value $\beta_c$), or at any temperature in presence of an external magnetic field.
-In this regime the Glauber dynamics sampling the Ising model is stable (in the sense of theorem \ref{thm:stability}). \end{obs}
+\begin{remark} It is known \cite{martinelli-2d,Lubetzky-Sly} that the Ising model on $\Z^2$ or $(\Z/n\Z)^2$ has a system size independent Log Sobolev constant for high temperatures (when the inverse temperature $\beta$ is lower than the critical value $\beta_c$), or at any temperature in presence of an external magnetic field.
+In this regime the Glauber dynamics sampling the Ising model is stable (in the sense of theorem~\ref{thm:stability}). \end{remark}